 However, one must create a habit of practicing what you’ve learned.
 Otherwise, your knowledge is of no benefit.
-You won’t open the doors to other states of consciousness unless you practice techniques to do so.
+You won’t open the doors to other states of consciousness unless you practice techniques.

 Long retreats are just one way you can learn and progress.
 Most of our growth comes in small incremental steps.
-Your nervous system is a sophisticated, delicate instrument, and it needs time to normalize learning and shifts in perception.
+Your nervous system is a sophisticated instrument, and it needs time to normalize learning and shift in perception.

 Small steps are an excellent approach to spiritual exploration.
 Learn and practice seated and moving mindfulness meditation techniques.
 They take as little as 1 minute to apply what you learned.
 Even a few moments of silence and rest will enable you to return to the activity more focused.
 Try it.

-Now, here’s the key, you must create time for your daily routine learning plan.
+Here’s the key: you must create time for your daily routine learning plan.
 Carve out five minutes a day to practice or rehearse the new data.
 Daily practice locks it into your memory.